nogi9930/dotfiles/README.md

 ## Overview

-This repository contains scripts to set macOS for development.
+This repository contains scripts to set macOS.

 ## Install